 Coumarin can cause severe headaches, vomiting, dizziness, and sleeplessness when eaten in large quantities.
-In extremely high doses, coumarin causes central paralysis, respiratory arrest, and coma.
-Animal experiments have shown that excessive coumarin consumption causes liver and kidney damage and suspected cancer development.
+In extremely high doses, coumarin can cause central paralysis, respiratory arrest, and coma.
+Animal experiments have shown that excessive coumarin consumption causes liver and kidney damage and may contribute to cancer development.
 However, studies on human cells did not have these results.9,10

-According to the European Food Safety Authority (ESFA) and the Bundesinstitut für Risikobewertung (German Federal Institute for Risk Assessment), the tolerable daily intake for coumarin is 0.1 mg/kg body weight.
+According to the European Food Safety Authority (ESFA) and the German Federal Institute for Risk Assessment, the tolerable daily intake for coumarin is 0.1 mg/kg body weight.
 If a child eats 100 g of store-bought gingerbread, they will have consumed more than the tolerable daily intake of coumarin.
 Cinnamon found in packaged foods is almost exclusively cassia cinnamon from China, Indonesia, or Vietnam.
 Cinnamon capsules given to diabetics are also problematic.11

 It should be noted that in the past synthetic coumarin could be used in unlimited quantities in medicines and to flavor foods and beverages.
-That is why there is now a maxiumum limit.
+But there is now a maximum limit.
 We know that using normal amounts of spices containing coumarin has no negative effect on healthy people.
 Experiments on rats showed that damage only occurs after extreme overdose.

 How much cinnamon should you eat per day?
 According to German authorities, half a teaspoonful of ground cinnamon per day (approx. 1.6 g) is safe for healthy people.
 The recommended upper limit of cassia cinnamon is 600 g per year.

-Cinnamon's nutrients mean that it contains astringent, stimulating, and strengthening effects in the stomach.12 Cinnamon water is used to alter the flavor of many mainstream medicines.
+Thanks to the nutrients it contains, cinnamon has astringent and stimulating effects and acts as a tonic for the stomach.12 Cinnamon water is used to alter the flavor of many mainstream medicines.

 We do not recommended cinnamon as a medicinal plant during pregnancy or for stomach and intestinal ulcers.
 Some people have allergies to cinnamic aldehyde, particularly skin allergies and allergic rhinitis.